 Warm paper, not cold pixels.

-The design system was built around one question: what if your recovery planner felt like a physical notebook you carried with you?
+The design system was built around one question.
+What if your recovery planner felt like a physical notebook you carried with you?
 Warm paper tones, ink-dark text, a gold accent that feels handwritten rather than highlighted.
-The grid lines, the rounded-nothing borders, the Futura PT uppercase labels - everything says "personal planner," not "health tech startup."
+The grid lines, the rounded-nothing borders, the Futura PT uppercase labels.
+Everything says "personal planner," not "health tech startup."
 Users can customize their accent color, paper tone, and ink mood, making the app feel like theirs.

 Color Palette